clinicedc/edc-appointment/README.md

 This module works closely with `edc_visit_tracking` and `edc_visit_schedule`.

-In a research protocol participant data is collected on a predefined visit schedule.
-The visit schedule is defined in `edc-visit-schedul`. `edc-appointment` creates appointments for participants based the selected visit schedule.
+Subject data is collected on predefined timepoints.
+We describe these data collection timepoints in a `visit_schedule` as provided by `edc-visit-schedule`.
+In `edc-appointment` timepoints are represented by appointments. `edc-appointment` provides classes for creating and managing appointments.

+See also `edc-visit-schedule`.

 ### `AppointmentModelMixin`